Athroniaeth/pytest-lock/docs/source/tutorials/lock.md

 pytest --lock
 ```

-This will generate JSON files in a `.pytest-lock` directory, storing the results of the locked tests.
+This will generate Pickle or JSON files in a `.pytest-lock/cache` directory, storing the results of the locked tests.

 ### Running Tests